Grant Rhode

 Senior Lecturer

-Grant Rhode teaches at the Pardee School of Global Studies at Boston University and is an Associate in Research at the Fairbank Center for Chinese Studies at Harvard University.
-He has been Adjunct Professor at the U.S. Naval War College and Visiting Scholar at the National Taiwan University.
-He has done field research in China, Japan, Korea, Vietnam, Malaysia, Indonesia, Sri Lanka, and India.
+Grant Rhode teaches at the Pardee School of Global Studies at Boston University where he is a Senior Fellow at the International History Institute and Research Affiliate of the Center for the Study of Asia.
+He is also an Associate in Research at the Fairbank Center for Chinese Studies at Harvard University.
+Concurrently, he is a Wutong Chair Professor at the College of Sinology and China Studies of Beijing Language and Culture University, responsible for teaching and research in China during fall semesters 2025-2028.
+He was formerly an Adjunct Professor at the U.S. Naval War College and a Visiting Scholar at the National Taiwan University.

-In addition to his academic career, Dr. Rhode had a career in business entrepreneurship in which he was founder and CEO of three firms in the construction industry.
-As a public lecturer, he currently serves as Viking Resident Historian aboard Viking Ocean Cruise ships in the Mediterranean, Caribbean, Coral, and China Seas.
+In addition to his academic career, Dr. Rhode was a founder and CEO of three firms in the construction industry.
+As a public lecturer, he is a Viking Resident Historian aboard Viking Ocean Cruise ships in the Mediterranean, Caribbean, Coral, and China Seas.

 The Sea in International Relations